 - 11.2.1 Remove the control knob by pulling clear of the gas tap spindle. - 11.2.2.
-Remove the two case retaining screws located at the front of the case near the bottom corners. - 11.2.3.
+Remove the two case retaining screws located at the sides of the case near the bottom. - 11.2.3.
 Lift the case up and forward to clear the rear top location. - 11.2.4.
 Replace in the reverse order.
-Make sure that the channel near the top of the rear of the outer case locates fully into the wings of the engine back panel.
+Make sure that the outer case top rear strip locates in front of, but touching, the side extensions of the engine back panel.
 See figure 11 in the installation section.